Dhia-naouali/dinov3-jax/README.md

 <h2> Overview</h2>
 this a re-implementation of Dinov3 by Meta, suing their original <a href="https://github.com/facebookresearch/dinov3">repo</a> in PyTorch mainly to have a better benchmark (using JAX: trading principles for optimization) and for learning puposes: SSL, distributed training bleeding edge training tricks and techniques ...

+<h2> users Notes</h2>
+the process of using this repo is quite similar to the original one, implementation differences are mentioned in the next section feel free to import the Model's weights from Meta, prepare your checkpoint for JAX (we'll implement a conversion function in the future), setup your data folder and dataset and you're pretty much good to go (the current implementation yields random arrays for data images for testing)

 <h2> where it differs from the original repo</h2>
 due to the differences in how PyTorch and JAX/flax are designed few design differences occured in this repo